Ezili Dantor: Haitian mythology

-While she represents hardworking women and mothers, Ezili Danto also has the power to destroy.
-Her vehement displeasure has earned her the reputation of being the red eyed, "Erzulie, ge-rouge."
+Dantor's anger has the power to destroy, and her vehement displeasure has earned her the reputation of being the red eyed, "Èzili Je Wouj".
 Her destructive powers often come in the form of natural disasters and the forces of nature.
-In Zora Neale Hurston, Haiti, and Their Eyes Were Watching God, Ezili's Danto's rage is described as "violent reminder to the folk that their passive faith in Euro-Americans, or Christianity, to determine their fate is misguided."
+Her rage is even said to be able to afflict those who anger her with extremely painful illnesses.
+Ezili Je Wouj is also sometimes considered a separate figure.
+In Zora Neale Hurston’s Haiti and Their Eyes Were Watching God, Ezili's Danto's rage is described as "violent reminder to the folk that their passive faith in Euro-Americans, or Christianity, to determine their fate is misguided."